-The course is aimed at those with some previous undergraduate knowledge of communication engineering topics, wishing to enhance their skills to an advanced level compatible with a career in the communications industry.
-The course also serves as an excellent introduction and training for further research leading to the degree of PhD.
+The course is aimed at those with some previous undergraduate knowledge of communication engineering wanting to enhance their skills to an advanced level for a career in the communications industry.
+The course also serves as an excellent introduction for those wanting to pursue a career in research or wanting to study for a PhD.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.